20 | The Shame Addiction: What the Body Learns (Part 3 of 3)

 I want to be honest about psilocybin's role in all of this, because I have seen the full spectrum of what it offers and what it cannot reach, and because clarity here is a form of respect for the people who arrive at ceremony with real needs.

 And the 2025 shame and psilocybin data is specific: when shame surfaces in ceremony and is met with curiosity and support rather than avoided, it becomes one of the most reliable pathways into genuine change.
 The people who processed shame during their sessions had better outcomes than the people who had entirely comfortable sessions.
-The hard door was the right door.
+The hard door was the correct door.

 The people I have watched change most fundamentally through this path were not the ones with the most extraordinary sessions.
 They were the ones who brought the most consistent attention to what arrived and what it asked of them, week after week, in the ordinariness of their lives, in relationships, in the moments when shame surfaced again in new clothes.